Creating a Contact Form in Freeway

 - Start off by drawing a table on the page, this will be used to line up the form elements on the page.
 Click the Table toolbar icon and draw the table on the page.
 The number of rows and columns will depend on the amount of data you want to get from visitors, but, for the purpose of this tutorial, give the table 4 Rows and 2 Columns.
 Set the Spacing to 5px and the Padding and Border to 0px.

-Double click inside the first cell and type Name:
+- Double click inside the first cell and type Name:

-Double click inside the second cell and select Text Field from the Insert menu
+- Double click inside the second cell and select Text Field from the Insert menu

-Select this item and in the Inspector palette's third pane (Item Output settings) enter name in the Name field
+- Select this item and in the Inspector palette's third pane (Item Output settings) enter name in the Name field

-Enter Email: into the first cell of the second row
+- Enter Email: into the first cell of the second row

-Insert another Text Field into the second cell of the second row
+- Insert another Text Field into the second cell of the second row

 - Enter email in the Name field of the Inspector's Item Output settings.

-Enter Message: in the first cell of the third row
+- Enter Message: in the first cell of the third row

-Double click inside the second cell on the third row and this time select Text Area from the Insert menu
+- Double click inside the second cell on the third row and this time select Text Area from the Insert menu

-Enter message in the Name field of the Inspector's Item Output settings.
+- Enter message in the Name field of the Inspector's Item Output settings.

-Double click inside the second cell of the fourth row and select Button from the Insert menu.
+- Double click inside the second cell of the fourth row and select Button from the Insert menu.
 This will be a submit button by default

-Change the appearance of what you have to fit in with your design, if you are finding that the form items you have are smaller in preview than they are in Freeway then use the Freeze Form Action to force them to a specific pixel width and height.
+- Change the appearance of what you have to fit in with your design, if you are finding that the form items you have are smaller in preview than they are in Freeway then use the Freeze Form Action to force them to a specific pixel width and height.